MichaelLarocca/blog-michael-jude-larocca/posts/2023/10-23/milestone-100th-issue-using-blogging-to-elevate-your-career.md

 ### Building an online presence

 I've realized that starting this blog has helped me create an invaluable online presence.
-Not only am I easily "Google searchable" for hiring managers to learn more about me, but when I participate in online events such as YouTube, Linkedin, Discord, Twitter spaces, and more, I am often recognized by fellow participants!
+Not only am I easily "Google searchable" for hiring managers to learn more about me, but when I participate in online events such as YouTube, LinkedIn, Discord, Twitter spaces, and more, I am often recognized by fellow participants!

 ---